Nebraska Construction Lien Basics: 10 Questions Answered

 Additionally, anyone having an interest in the subject real estate may release the real estate from liens by depositing money with the office of the clerk of the district court of the county in which the lien is recorded in the amount of 115% of said liens.
 Said person must also record a certificate of the clerk of the district court showing the deposit has been made with the Register of Deeds Office.

 This article is meant to provide a general understanding of lien rights in Nebraska.
 However, there are many nuances to the filing of liens and Nebraska, in certain instances, has authority to punish misconduct associated with lien filing.
-For that reason, please do not hesitate to contact one of the members of Koley Jessen’s Construction Industry Practice area if you need to file a lien or if a lien is filed against your property.
+For that reason, please do not hesitate to contact one of the members of Koley Jessen’s Construction Industry and Litigation Practice Area if you need to file a lien or if a lien is filed against your property.

 The Nebraska Construction Lien Act (Neb.
 Rev. Stat.
 Ann. §§ 52-125 to 52-59) can be found here.